Ace Lightning

 Ace Lightning is a children's television series co-produced by the BBC and Alliance Atlantis.
-The series was originally broadcast in the United Kingdom but was also aired in other countries, including the United States, Australia, New Zealand and South Africa.
+The series was originally broadcast in the United Kingdom, but also aired in other countries, including the United States, Australia, New Zealand and South Africa.
 The show was filmed in Canada, but the program was set in the United States.
 It ran for two seasons and spawned a number of merchandising products.
 The series premiered on 4 September 2002 and ended on 18 May 2005.

-The programme featured live actors interacting with computer animated characters from a fictional video game.
+The programme featured live actors interacting with computer-animated characters from a fictional video game.
 The series is significant in that until its creation, live action and CGI had not been attempted to such a huge and constant degree within a weekly television series.

 Series overview

 The series follows the life of British teenager Mark Hollander, who moved to the American town Conestoga Hills with his parents.
 One stormy night, Mark plays his favourite video game, the fictional Ace Lightning and the Carnival of Doom–a superhero-based adventure game where hero Ace Lightning traverses the Carnival of Doom to find the pieces of the magical Amulet of Zoar, whilst battling his nemesis Lord Fear.
 Mark stumbles across a mysterious seventh level, which is not meant to exist.
 A lightning bolt strikes the antenna on his roof, and through an electrical surge, the characters of the game come to life.
 Ace hires Mark as his sidekick to fulfil the game's objectives in the real world.
 Mark's life is turned upside down, and his duty as a Lightning Knight affects his school grades and social life, often forcing him to make excuses for his family and friends.
 Meanwhile, Lord Fear's group of villains occupy the town's rundown Kent Bros.
 Carnival.

 Most episodes balanced Mark's social issues and dealing with the game characters, and the animated characters fighting over the collected amulet pieces.
 The world and rules of the game played out in Conestoga Hill; for example, when two pieces of the Amulet were connected, a new character or weapon would be summoned.
 Four human characters learned of Mark's double life, including his best friend Chuck Mugel, girlfriend Kat Adams, school teacher Mr. Cheseborough who comes to the belief that the characters are aliens, and Mark's cousin Ashley.
 Another character who is aware of the goings on is Duff Kent, the owner of the carnival who is shanghaied into being a minion for Lord Fear.
 An ongoing story was the love triangle between Ace and villain Lady Illusion, who was Lord Fear's mistress throughout the first season but betrays him in the finale.